How to Pick Rug Sizes (Interior Designer Tips For Each Room)

 Full-sized beds are about the same size as queen-sized beds, meaning under-bed rugs should be about 8 feet by 10 feet.
 They are larger for covering the whole bed, and for runners, they can be about 8 feet by 3 feet.

-Bathroom Rug Length
+Bathroom Rug Measurements

-Since bathrooms are usually pretty small rooms, then the rugs are also pretty small.
+Since bathrooms are usually pretty small rooms, the rugs are also pretty small.
 There are options to put something the same length as the tub or mirror the width of the sink or toilet.
 Those are all common places to put the bathroom rugs.

 Entryway Rug Sizing

 The size of entryway rugs is very dependent on the size and shape of the entryway itself.
 They can be anything from round or half-circle to rectangular or square.
 Using the door as a general size guideline can be a great place to start.
-This usually puts the sizes around 3 to 4 feet either in width or diameter.
+This usually puts the sizes around 3 to 4 feet, either in width or diameter.

 Similar Posts